-Why Mistakes Can Be Good for You
+Why You Should Make Mores Mistakes and It Can Be Good for You

 The only complete mistake is the mistake from which we learn nothing. – Jacob Braude

 Of all the great scientific breakthroughs, inventions or discoveries, not one of them achieved success on the first attempt.
 In fact when Thomas Edison was ridiculed for his more than 200 failed attempts to create a light bulb, his response was not full of self-pity or anger.
 Instead, in his defense, he simply stated that he’d learned more than 200 ways of how not to do it.
 For Thomas Edison, every mistake was a learning opportunity.
 How many of us could do the same?

 There is a tendency when we make mistakes to get mad at ourselves.
 We tell ourselves that we should have known better, been more careful or thought it through more.
 But in reality we will never know it all.
 Making mistakes is simply part of living.
 The bible tells us that much: “For we know in part…but when perfection comes, the imperfect disappears” (1 Cor 13:9,10).

 So if in this life it is a certain thing that we will never know it all, how can we expect to not make mistakes?
 Think about that for a minute.

 - Mistakes are good for giving us a wake-up call.
 Too often we get comfortable, we slip into cruise control and think that life should be easy.
 Mostly when life feels easy it is because we aren’t pushing forward, learning or growing.
 Mistakes remind us that life is not about cruising and that we can’t just sit back, we need to live life.

 - Mistakes are good for making us change track.
 A mistake can show you how not to do things and free you up to look for other possible solutions.